Online tutoring

 Equipment essentials

-• Quiet room — siblings, TV, family activity all disrupt
+• Quiet room.
+Siblings, TV and family activity all disrupt.

-Optional but useful: a graphics tablet (£40-£80) for Maths / Science students who want to handwrite equations live, and a printer or phone-as-document-camera for past-paper work.
+Optional but useful: a graphics tablet (£40-£80) for Maths and Science students who want to handwrite equations live, plus a printer or a phone-as-document-camera for past-paper work.

 How online tutoring works on Tutorperch

-Tutors on Tutorperch state which formats they offer — online, in-person within their stated local area, or both.
+Tutors on Tutorperch state which formats they offer: online, in-person within their stated local area, or both.
 Students filter accordingly.
-After messaging and finding a fit, students unlock the tutor's contact details for £20 and arrange lessons directly.
-We don't run a video classroom — students and tutors agree on Zoom, Google Meet, or whichever platform works for them.
+After messaging and finding a fit, students unlock the tutor's contact details for £9.99 and arrange lessons directly.
+Tutorperch doesn't run a video classroom; students and tutors agree on Zoom, Google Meet or whichever platform works for them.
 Why we structured the model this way.

 Hybrid arrangements